jamesjcai/scGEAToolbox/docs/sc_scatter.rst

 Overview of `SCGEATOOL`
 ----------------------
 `SCGEATOOL` can be used to visualize `SCE` class/object.
-Below are links to several case studies and examples using sc_scatter_sce to explore high-dimensional data.
+Below are links to several case studies and examples using scgeatool_sce to explore high-dimensional data.
 All examples are below are publically available through GitHub.

 |Overview of scgeatool|